Model-agnostic interpretation of 10 billion years of cosmic evolution traced by BOSS and eBOSS data: Full data-vectors and covariances

+\acknowledgments We thank the anonymous referee for useful comments and suggestions that helped to improve the manuscript.
 We thank Davide Gualdi for providing the building block of our numerical BAO smoothing function.
 This work makes use of the \textsc{fftw} and \textsc{gsl} libraries, \texttt{scipy} and \texttt{numpy} \texttt{python} packages and plots were generated using \texttt{getdist} and \texttt{gnuplot}.
 We also thank the developers of \textsc{CLASS} and \textsc{MontePython}.
 H.G-M. and S.B. acknowledges the support from ‘la Caixa’ Foundation (ID100010434) with code LCF/BQ/PI18/11630024.
 L.V., H.G-M. and S.B. acknowledge support of European Union's Horizon 2020 research and innovation programme ERC (BePreSySe, grant agreement 725327).
 Funding for this work was partially provided by the Spanish MINECO under project PGC2018-098866-B-I00 MCIN/AEI/10.13039/501100011033 y FEDER “Una manera de hacer Europa”, and the “Center of Excellence Maria de Maeztu 2020-2023” award to the ICCUB (CEX2019-000918-M funded by MCIN/AEI/10.13039/501100011033).

 The MultiDark-Patchy mocks was an effort led from the IFT UAM-CSIC by F. Prada’s group (C.-H. Chuang, S. Rodriguez-Torres and C. Scoccola) in collaboration with C. Zhao (Tsinghua U.), F.-S. Kitaura (AIP), A. Klypin (NMSU), G. Yepes (UAM), and the BOSS galaxy clustering working group.